Skip to content

 Creates a cookie container to store cookies during the lifetime of the process.
 This API is just for during process lifetime, after Steam restarts no cookies are persisted and you have no way to access the cookie container across repeat executions of your process.

 If allow_responses_to_modify is true then any response to your requests using this cookie container may add new cookies to the container which may be transmitted with future requests.
-Otherwise, if it's false then only cookies you explicitly set will be sent.
+Otherwise, if it's false, then only cookies you explicitly set will be sent.

 You can associate the cookie container with a http request by using setHTTPRequestCookieContainer, and you can set a cookie using setHTTPCookie.
 Don't forget to free the container when you're done with it to prevent leaking memory by calling releaseCookieContainer!